 The idea of having your child away from you for a week may seem scary at first, but the benefits of sending your child to one week of summer camp will last a lifetime.
 At camp this summer, your child will…

 Whether due to parenting trends or the constant electronic connection we have with our kids, children are much less independent than we were at their same age.
 Twenty years ago, we were babysitting infants at 13.
-Now, some of us hire babysitters for our 13 year olds!
+Now, some of us hire babysitters for our 13-year-olds!
 By sending your child to camp, you give your child the opportunity to live and thrive without being with you and under your constant scrutiny.
 The growth in confidence and independence happen at camp BECAUSE you are not there.
-Read more about why camp experiences help kids develop independence in Parking Your Helicopter.
+You can read more about why camp experiences help kids develop independence in Parking Your Helicopter.